akislouk/flight-club/README.md

 ## To Do

 - Add some methods to `DataManager` so that it can use local JSON files.
-- Add some methods to `DataManager` so that it can use a local CSV files.
+- Add some methods to `DataManager` so that it can use local CSV files.
 - Make it possible to search for multiple destinations at once, instead of doing it one by one.

 ## License